katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 ### Improvement proposals

-Now, that you have provided us with the describtion, impact and link to the documentation, you can help us maintainers by proposing an improvement.
-If you have found a solution that works for you, you can help other users to temporarily fix the problem before we maintainers can update our documentation.
+Now that you have provided us with the description, impact, and link to the documentation, you can help us, maintainers, by proposing an improvement.
+If you have found a solution that works for you, you can help other users temporarily fix the problem before we maintainers can update our documentation.

 > __Why we need this__: improvement proposals can help us maintainers to
-> work faster and more efficiantly on fixes and therefore benefit the
+> work faster and more efficiently on fixes and therefore benefit the
 > entire community.

 ### Checklist

 Thanks for following the docs reporting guide and creating a high-quality docs issue report.
-This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece information we need to improve the Material for MkDocs documentation.
+This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information we need to improve the Material for MkDocs documentation.

 __We'll take it from here.__